Shell seeks order to remove protesters from Arctic drill rig

 Shell USA spokeswoman Kelly Op De Weegh in an email said the injunction seeks an immediate end to the illegal boarding and any such actions in the future.

 “These acts are far from peaceful demonstrations,” she said.
-“Boarding a moving vessel on the high seas is extremely dangerous and jeopardizes the safety of all concerned, including both the people working aboard and the protestors themselves.”
+“Boarding a moving vessel on the high seas is extremely dangerous and jeopardizes the safety of all concerned, including both the people working aboard and the protesters themselves.”

 The court complaint seeks an injunction that applies to all vessels and aircraft associated with proposed Alaska offshore exploration in transit to the United States, in port, and on the way to lease areas.